-Joana is afiliated to the Berkman Klein Center for Internet and Society, Executive Directress and Creative Chaos Catalyst at Coding Rights (Brazil), and Technology and Human Rights Fellow at the Carr Center for Human Rights Policy from Harvard Kennedy School.
+Joana Varon is Founder Directress and Creative Chaos Catalyst at Coding Rights (Brazil).
+Affiliated with the Berkman Klein Center for Internet and Society, she was also a Human Rights and Technology fellow from the Carr Center for Human Rights Policy at the Harvard Kennedy School.

-Brazilian, with Colombian ancestry, she is engaged in several international civil society networks, such as Privacy International Network, the Open Observatory of Network Interference (Ooni), Al Sur, Institut für Auslandsbeziehungen (IFA) digital civil society network, among others, always focused on bringing Latin American perspectives in the search of feminist techno-political frameworks for human rights-based development, deployment and usages of technologies.
+Brazilian, with Colombian ancestry, she is also engaged in several international civil society networks, such as Privacy International Network, the Open Observatory of Network Interference (Ooni), Feminist AI Research Network, Institut für Auslandsbeziehungen (IFA) digital civil society network, Rede Transfeminista de Cuidados Digitais, Tierra Comum, Al Sur, FairLac at IDB, among others, always focused on bringing Latin American perspectives in search of feminist techno-political frameworks to question and inform the development, deployment, and usages of technologies.